wojtkowiak/meteor-desktop-splash-screen/README.md

 ### Changelog
 - **v0.2.0**
+    - `clickThrough` field added to `PluginSettings` - allows to disable splash screen window click-through which was enabled by default so far
     - the resultant generated `splash.html` is now saved to [`userData`](http://electron.atom.io/docs/api/app/#appgetpathname) instead of application directory (fixes permission problems when installing for all users